sympa-community/sympa-ansible/README.md

 ## vault-password directory

-This directory contains the secret used by keyczar to encrypt the secrets.
+This directory contains the secret used to encrypt the secrets.

 ## group_vars directory